Are you a student who is ready for more?

 Awarded to students who have excelled in high school speech and/or debate competitions and wish to continue their forensic careers in college.
 Typically, the value of the scholarships range from one-third to one-half tuition, and each year two to three scholarships are awarded.
-A separate application and essay are due by March 1 and an on campus interview is required.
-More information is available here.
+A separate application and essay was due by March 1 and an on campus interview is required.

 I = International students are eligible for this scholarship